 What is the Common Fund Doctrine?

-Differences in subrogation law by state means that some states haven’t adopted the Common Fund Doctrine, while others have “established” it via case law, and others have set specific statutes.
-This means insurance companies require effective subrogation case management that takes into account these legal nuances and uses a creative approach to ensure insurers don’t pay expenses that aren’t applicable to their pursuit of recovery.
+Insurance companies navigating a common fund require effective subrogation case management that takes into account these legal nuances and uses a creative approach to ensure insurers don’t pay expenses that aren’t applicable to their pursuit of recovery.

 If you would like us to present this information to your group, please email us.